 10.170 Mosaic profiles provide further information about market drivers affecting Poole.
 Poole has a slightly higher proportion of 'Alpha Territory' households than the English average and this is twice the average for Bournemouth and East Dorset.
 It is evident 'on the ground' and from Mosaic data presented spatially that this occurs at Sandbanks and the immediate area.
-Within the Urban area Poole also has the highest proportion of Households described as 'Professional Rewards', 'Suburban Mindsets', 'Industrial heritage' and 'New Home Makers'.
-It has the lowest proportion of households within the 'Active Retirement' group.
+Within the Urban area households within the 'Active Retirement' group.